There are many student groups on campus taking action on food system sustainability

 The easiest way to become involved is to email the DSUSO.
 They’d love to hear ANY ideas for speakers, workshops, garden parties, panels, publications, tastings, or anything else you can think of!

-The Dalhousie Student Union (DSU) introduced a Market to make fresh, Nova Scotia grown produce available to students at a low cost.
+The Dalhousie Student Union (DSU) introduced a Farmer's Market to make fresh, Nova Scotia grown produce available to students at a low cost.
 Produce is also available through pre-ordering with their Food Box program.
-The Market is closed for the summer and will reopen in September 2018.

 Engineers Without Borders